ML-based approach to classification and generation of structured light propagation in turbulent media: Supplementary Analyses and Numerical Details

 \subsection{Supplementary Generative-model Results.}

-\paragraph{Visual Comparisons.} Figure~\ref{fig:ablation_grid} displays representative generated outputs for the diffusion-model configurations considered in Section~\ref{ssec:gen_aug}, under a common display range, so that the qualitative effect of changing the prediction/loss parameterization can be compared directly.
-Figure~\ref{fig:gen_vs_real_appendix} then provides a Fig.~\ref{fig:dataset_overview}-style overview comparing simulated and generated propagated patterns under the default $\mathbf{v}/\mathbf{x}$ configuration with $\lambda=1$.
+\paragraph{Visual Comparisons.} \ak{Fig.~\ref{fig:ablation_grid}} displays representative generated outputs for the diffusion-model configurations considered in the main text, under a common display range, so that the qualitative effect of changing the prediction/loss parameterization can be compared directly. \ak{Fig.~\ref{fig:gen_vs_real_appendix} then provides a dataset-overview-style comparison} of the learned codebook: \ak{the simulated propagated samples are shown alongside the corresponding generated outputs under the $\mathbf{v}/\mathbf{v}$ configuration with $\lambda=1$ for the updated default setting $(z,\sigma_0,l_0)=(5,1.1,1.5)$}.

-\paragraph{SimpleCNN Classification Results.} Table~\ref{tab:dm_aug_results_simplecnn_isml} records the SimpleCNN counterpart of the generative-augmentation comparison from Section~\ref{ssec:gen_aug}. ``Gen.\ config'' denotes the diffusion prediction target / loss target used for synthetic sampling.
-The classifier is trained with $25$ real and $50$ generated samples per class on the dataset generated with $z=5$, $\sigma_0=1$, and $l_0=1.5$, using the centered $64\times64$ crop and zero padding.
-Each entry reports the empirical mean and standard deviation over the three seeds $\{42,100,2023\}$.